vippsas/vipps-login-api/api-guide/important-information.md

 If you have not already stored the ID: check if the user already has an account based on phone number and e-mail address.
 If this gives a match on one (and only one) account, then you can use this to log the user into that account since both phone number and e-mail address are verified in Vipps.
-Before linking an account based on e-mail, ensure that the flag "email_verified : true" in the response.
-If this for some reason is "false" the matching should be aborted, or the user should be prompted to login to the original account or confirm the account linking by having a confirmation link sent to the email address.
+Before linking an account based on e-mail, ensure that the flag `email_verified : true` in the response.
+If this for some reason is "false", the matching should be aborted, or the user should be prompted to log in to the original account or confirm the account linking by having a confirmation link sent to the email address.

 Before completing the linking, it is an advantage to do a "sanity check" on the name of the Vipps user to the name in the existing account to make sure that the